REVIEW SHEET FOR KLING LECTURES IN GLOBAL CHANGE

 What solutions have been suggested and are being used?
 Explain how these plans will help to prevent future explosions.

-Be able to use the Cameroon lakes story as an example first of the take-home message “Element cycles are interrelated – you can't understand them in isolation”, and second of the take-home message for this lecture, that there is more to applying scientific principles to real-world problems than meets the eye.
+Be able to use the Cameroon lakes story as an example of the take-home message for this lecture, that there is more to applying scientific principles to real-world problems than meets the eye.
 (And that is what this lecture on the Killer Lakes has to do with everything else in the course…)